Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Disk Management/Storage Structure.md

 ##### Main memory:

 * It is also called as primary memory.
-* Generally, Programs are saved in secondary memory, at the time of execution
+* Generally, Programs are saved in secondary memory, at the time of execution OS transfer program from secondary memory to primary memory.
+* Because CPU can have only access to primary memory.
+* It also called volatile memory, once power off then stored data in main memory will be deleted.

+##### Secondary memory:

+* It is used to store a things permanently in system
+* It is non-volatile memory.